By William Van Zyl (First published on September 2, 2023). Edited in 2025.

 Mātauranga Māori

-Mātauranga Māori literally translated means ‘Māori knowledge’.
-It’s a modern term that broadly includes traditions, values, concepts, philosophies, world views and understandings derived from uniquely Māori cultural points of view.
+Mātauranga Māori literally translates to ‘Māori knowledge’.
+It’s a modern term that broadly encompasses traditions, values, concepts, philosophies, worldviews, and understandings derived from uniquely Māori cultural perspectives.

 Mātauranga Māori.
 Credit Sandy Millar.

-Here is a list of some common modern and contemporary features found in Māori architecture:
+Here is a list of some standard modern and contemporary features found in Māori architecture:

-• Cultural Centers and Museums: Contemporary Māori architecture is seen in cultural centres, museums, and educational institutions dedicated to preserving and showcasing Māori heritage.
+- Cultural Centres and Museums: Contemporary Māori architecture is seen in cultural centres, museums, and educational institutions dedicated to preserving and showcasing Māori heritage.
 These buildings often employ a fusion of traditional and modern architectural elements.

-• Digital Fabrication and Innovation: Some modern Māori architecture incorporates digital fabrication techniques and innovative technologies, allowing for intricate carvings and designs that might have been more challenging to create using traditional methods alone.
+- Digital Fabrication and Innovation: Modern Māori architecture incorporates digital fabrication techniques and innovative technologies, enabling intricate carvings and designs that would have been more challenging to create using traditional methods alone.

 Māori architecture is a dynamic field that continues to evolve, incorporating new ideas and influences while maintaining a strong connection to cultural heritage.